mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 And the contemplation of the body: I told you, in this case the body is [both] the body and the mind, in the modern sense.
 Then the human body means the human body, and nutrition, and also human activities, and spiritual life.
 So you have to observe the human body, including nutrition and activities, spiritual life.
 All are connected.

 So what is the human body?
-We don’t know what it is.
-You cannot pin it down.
+We don’t know what it is; you cannot pin it down.
+“Nothing to say” means completely your body is emptiness.
 It’s vast.
-So finally, it is the entire world.
-“Nothing to say” means completely your body is emptiness.
-It’s pretty big.
-That’s why we say “the entire world”.
+Finally, it is the entire [universe], that’s why we say “the entire [universe]”.

 And “the ten directions”: The ten directions means the spatial dimensions, and also the dimension in time.
 So your body is connected with all sentient beings which exist in space and time.
 That is your human body.